TannerBarcelos/spendaro-api/README.md

 - Category management
 - Reporting and analytics

->[!NOTE]
+> [!NOTE]
-> The API adheres to the OpenAPI Specification, automatically generating documentation that is rendered using Scalar for an interactive, user-friendly experience.​​​​​​​​​​​​​​​​
+> The API adheres to the OpenAPI Specification, automatically generating documentation that is rendered using Scalar for an interactive, user-friendly experience.
 > Go to `http://localhost:8010/docs` and you will be able to understand all the APIs
 > and how to consume them.